 Read the information about timetabling and time commitment in the JD carefully, including allocated timetabling in first year subjects.

-In all first year subjects, JD students will be placed in classes as part of the 'cohort' system, which is specifically designed to continue to foster social and learning communities developed in Legal Method and Reasoning (LMR).
+First year students are allocated to classes based on the ‘cohort’ system, which is specifically designed to continue to foster social and learning communities developed in Legal Method and Reasoning (LMR).

-As a result of the cohort system, first year JD students are registered into classes for LMR, and all semester 1 and semester 2 subjects by the Academic Support Office.
-There is no need for first year JD students to register for classes.You can view your finalised class timetable via my.unimelb.
+Students will be allocated to classes for LMR and all first year semester 1 subjects by the Academic Support Office.
+There is no need for first year JD students to submit class preferences or allocate classes.You can view your finalised class timetable via my.unimelb.

 Fees, Bursaries and Scholarships